woloski/woloski.github.com/_posts/2012-07-04-creating-a-sharepoint-2010-virtual-machine-in-windows-azure.md

 ###DNS name

 Unless you use an elastic IP in AWS, every time you turn on the machine you get a different DNS so there is no way to have a fixed DNS name mapped to the VM.
 On the other hand, in Windows Azure you get always the same DNS name so you can create a CNAME record that works consistently.
 You could loose the DNS name if someone else provision a service under that DNS while your machine was turned off... but if you choose an obscure name I don't see that happening (unless someone hates you :)

+**UPDATE**: Actually, it is even better.
+You can use Remove-AzureDeployment to remove the VM from the Cloud Service while keeping the dns name reserved for you.
+Meaning you can reserve CNAMEs effectively while turning on and off the VM (something that would cost around 7 USD per month using elasti IPs if you use it couple of days a week).
+Thanks [Michael Wood](http://mvwood.com/) for pointing this out.

 ##Conclusion